hylang/hy/docs/language/core.rst

 Usage: ``(identity x)``

-Returns argument supplied to the function
+Returns the argument supplied to the function.

 .. code-block:: hy